eventrelay/offbroadway_eventrelay/README.md

 Name: users

-Create a new subscription:
+Create a new destination:

 Name: Users Stream
 Type: api
 Topic: users

-You will need the subscription ID later to configure the Broadway Producer.
+You will need the destination ID later to configure the Broadway Producer.

 Create an API Key: